YogirajT/employee-registree/README.md

     sudo docker-compose up
     ```

-* After the isntalltion completes the server should be available on
+* After the installtion completes the server should be available on
     ```
     http://localhost:8080
     ````